ucsd-cse110-sp23/cse-110-project-team-4/README.md

 1. "New Question"
    * the button initiates a recording for the user
    * The user should start speaking their question or statement
-   * Once the user is finished with their query, click "End Recording"
+   * Once the user is finished with their command, click "End Recording"
 2. "Delete Question"
    * The user should click on the question they wish to delete
    * Once the user has selected their question, click on the "Delete Question" button